• Skip to primary navigation

 It is the highlight in which turn miyairi is performed and which town’s yatai wins.

-In addition, the performance of the mikoshi of each town can be enjoyed in front of the Iizaka Onsen station.
+Besides, you can enjoy the performance of the mikoshi of each town in front of the Iizaka Onsen station.

 movjapan.jp